 That exploration of global food doesn’t have to end when you’re at home, though.
 Travel cookbooks capture the spirit of globetrotting through arresting images, engaging stories, and, of course, damn delicious recipes.
 They give you the flavors and textures of faraway lands—no long-haul flights required.

 Which is a good thing right now, since we’re all staying home.

 Ready to be transported despite being fixed in one place?
-Cook your way around the world with eight of the best travel cookbooks.
+Cook your way around the world with 11 of the best travel cookbooks.

 These are also the perfect gift to give your favorite world traveler for when they’re in between trips.

 “The Saltwater Table: Recipes from the Coastal South” by Whitney Otawka, $26.49 on Amazon

 Grab a seat at the table of America’s coastal south with Whitney Otawka as your host.
 The award-winning chef of Georgia’s renowned Greyfield Inn on Cumberland Island has put together a travel cookbook with 125 recipes arranged by the seasonal calendar of five coastal ingredients and flavors: oysters, vegetables, shrimp, heat, and smoke & cedar.
 Photographs in this tempting tome pop off the page, showcasing colorful dishes and the rugged scenery of Cumberland Island.
 But the real treat is Otawka’s heartfelt blurbs, offering the inside scoop on life in the Southeast coast region.Buy Now

 “Mastering the Art of Japanese Home Cooking” by Masaharu Morimoto, $40.99 on Amazon